[LogoShip]

 Generator Introduction and Features

-The Daqarta Generator allows any Windows-supported sound card to become a continuous real-time signal generator.
+The Daqarta Generator allows any Windows-supported sound card to become a continuous real-time 8-channel signal generator.
 Unlike systems that simply play back a static buffer, Daqarta's continuous generation allows not only extremely fine frequency resolution, but also extremely long tone bursts and frequency sweeps (hours or days) and complex signal interactions.
 For example, two frequency components that are set to differ by 0.0001 Hz will only be in phase once every 2.78 hours.
 Modulation cycles can be combined to get even longer intervals, many millions or even billions of years.

-Each channel can be a combination of up to 4 independent signal streams, labeled L.0 through L.3 and R.0 through R.3, each with its own set of dialog controls.
+In stereo/mono mode each channel can be a combination of up to 4 independent signal streams, labeled L.0 through L.3 and R.0 through R.3, each with its own set of dialog controls.
 Each stream has independent control of Wave type, Frequency, level, and combination of modulators.
 Alternatively, instead of going to the output, a stream can be used as a modulation source for other streams of the same output, allowing extremely complex modulation schemes.

-Complete signal configurations may be saved to files for automatic load on start-up, or may be saved or loaded at any time during operation.
+Complete signal configurations may be saved to files for automatic load on startup, or may be saved or loaded at any time during operation.

 Waveforms, resolution 0.0001 Hz, 0.05 degrees: